KodwoAmissah/Sentiment-Analysis/Readme.md

 ## Project Objective

-The objective of this  is to fine-tune a pre-trained model to determine the sentiments of a Twitter post whether positive,neutral or negative.
+The objective of this  is to fine-tune a pre-trained model to determine the sentiments of Twitter posts whether they are positive,neutral or negative.

 ## What you will find in this repository